Discover your body's 6 natural defense barriers against SIBO

 Bile is a greenish-yellow fluid continuously produced by your liver, stored, and eventually concentrated in your gallbladder.
 The biliary system, which includes the liver, gallbladder, and bile ducts, plays a vital role in the production, storage, and secretion of bile.
 When we eat food, bile gets released from the gallbladder into the small intestine via the bile ducts.
 The primary role of bile is to emulsify the fats in your small intestine to help the digestion process and absorption of fat and fat-soluble vitamins (D, E, K, A).
 (15)

 But bile has another role besides food digestion.
 Bile belongs to one of your body's defense mechanisms.
-It serves to maintain the intestinal environment clean with its antibacterial properties.
+It helps maintain a clean intestinal environment through its antibacterial properties.
 Bile keeps the bacteria in check and prevents them from colonizing the small intestine.
 One reason why someone may get SIBO is because of their sluggish gallbladder function and poor bile flow.
 (16)

-Bile may also have an essential role in regulating motility and keeping the bacteria in check.
-(17) More about motility below.
+Bile may also play an essential role in regulating gut motility and controlling bacterial growth.
+(17) More about gut motility below.

 What are the signs that your gallbladder needs more attention?